A quick, easy, creamy, cheesy and economical tuna noodle casserole recipe. No canned soup or white sauce needed! Just mix, bake and enjoy.

 - Preheat oven to 350F (regular setting/not fan-assisted)

 - Start a large pot of water to boil and salt generously.
-When boiling, add the noodles and cook to al dente per the package instructions. **Do not drain pasta before removing some of the cooking water to use in the casserole later!
+When the water is boiling, add the noodles and cook to al dente per the package instructions. **Do not drain pasta before removing some of the cooking water to use in the casserole later!

 - Meanwhile, drain tuna and add to a large bowl.
 Add celery, green onion and frozen peas and use a fork to combine and break the tuna apart into large chunks, as needed.

-- In a medium bowl, mix together the sour cream, mayonnaise, dry mustard, thyme, salt and freshly ground pepper.
-Add to the tuna mixture and mix to combine.
+- Add the sour cream, mayonnaise, dry mustard, thyme, salt and freshly ground pepper.
+Stir to combine.

-- Transfer mixture to a baking dish.
-Top with shredded cheese and sprinkle panko evenly over-top.
-Season top with a bit of additional salt and freshly ground pepper.
+- Transfer mixture to a baking dish or dishes.
+Top with a bit more salt and pepper.

 Notes